solayer-labs/docs/solayer-overview/what-is-ssol/README.md

 # What is sSOL?

 sSOL is the universal liquidity layer for delegates \[dApps] and LRTs on Solayer.
-Every unit of SOL can be perceived as a unit of blockspace lent towards dApps, securing network bandwidth and TPS.&#x20;
+Every unit of SOL can be perceived as a unit of block space lent towards dApps, securing network bandwidth and TPS.&#x20;

 The stake delegated towards dApps, which derives an AVS SPL token, is built on top of sSOL-SOL liquidity.
 Similarly, LRTs are built on top of sSOL liquidity interface to generate vault strategies.&#x20;